-In previous posts I’ve written about the need to ‘strip, flip and trace’ when trying to determine good educational science from the bad.
+In previous posts, I’ve written about the need to ‘strip, flip and trace’ when trying to determine good educational science from the bad.
 In this post, and once again drawing upon the Daniel Willingham’s 2012 book – When Can You Trust The Evidence: How to tell good science from bad in education – I will look at a number of steps which evidence-informed teachers and school research leads can take to effectively analyse educational research.
 The rest of this post will be in three sections: what is the role of experience in analysing research; Willingham’s nine steps in analysing research; the notion of practical significance.

 The role of experience

-The true test of friendship is not when you agree with someone, it’s when you disagree them.
+The true test of friendship is not when you agree with someone, it’s when you disagree with them.
 I’ve got a huge amount of time and respect for Tom Bennett and for his work (along with Helen Galdin O’Shea) in developing the researchED movement.
 Unfortunately, in the following quote from his 2013 book – Teacher Proof – I think Tom gets it wrong.

 … there are few things that educational science has brought to the classroom that could not already have been discerned by a competent teacher intent on teaching well after a few years of practice.
 If that sounds like a sad indictment of educational research, it is.
-I am astounded by the amount of research I come across that is either (a) demonstrably untrue or (b) patently obvious … Here’s what I believe; this informs everything I have learned in teaching after a decade: Experience trumps theory every time.
-(Bennett 2013, 57-59)
+I am astounded by the amount of research I come across that is either (a) demonstrably untrue or (b) patently obvious … Here’s what I believe; this informs everything I have learned in teaching after a decade: Experience trumps theory every time (Bennett 2013, 57-59).

 Willingham argues that informal knowledge can mislead us in two ways; first, when we think with certainty; second, when we misremember or misinterpret past experience.
 As Willingham explains

 … ‘I know what happens in this sort of situation.’
 I think to myself, ‘My daughter loves playing on the computer.
-She’ll think reading program is great!’
-I might be right about my experiences – my daughter loves the computer – but that experiences happened to have been unusual; perhaps she loved the two programmes that she used, but further expertise will reveal that the she doesn’t love to fool around with other programs.
+She’ll think the reading program is great!’
+I might be right about my experiences – my daughter loves the computer – but that experience happened to have been unusual; perhaps she loved the two programmes that she used, but further expertise will reveal that she doesn’t love to fool around with other programs.
 Another reason my experience might lead me astray is that I misremember or misinterpret my past experience, possibly due to confirmation bias.
 Perhaps it’s not that my daughter loves playing on the computers; actually, I’m the one who loves playing on the computer.
 So I interpret her occasional, reluctant forays onto the Internet as enthusiasm. (p186).

 Willingham’s Nine Steps Approach to Analysing Evidence

-Having discussed the role of experience it is now appropriate to look in more details at the steps Willingham suggests you take to analyse evidence.
+Having discussed the role of experience it is now appropriate to look in more detail at the steps Willingham suggests you take to analyse evidence.
 Before we do that it is necessary to define two terms – the Change and the Persuader.

-The Change refers to a new curriculum or teaching strategy or software package or school restructuring plan – generically anything than someone is urging you to try as a way to better educate kids.
+The Change refers to a new curriculum or teaching strategy or software package or school restructuring plan – generically anything that someone is urging you to try as a way to better educate kids.

 Willingham’s nine steps to analyse evidence are summarised in Table 1.